Jrogbaaa/The-Way/README.md

    ```
 3. Store the encoded string in the `GOOGLE_CLOUD_VISION_CREDENTIALS` environment variable
 4. The application automatically decodes this string during runtime

+## Maintaining Application Functionality

+To ensure the application remains functional and stable during development, follow these maintenance guidelines:

+### Git Workflow & Push Frequency

+- **Commit frequently, push strategically**
+  - Make small, focused commits with clear messages
+  - Push completed features or bug fixes, not partial implementations
+  - Use descriptive branch names for features/fixes (e.g., `fix/image-api-connection`)
+  - Run the pre-push validation script before pushing: `node scripts/pre-push-check.js`

+- **Recommended push frequency**
+  - Push at natural completion points (feature complete, tests pass)
+  - Push at least once daily when actively developing
+  - Always push before stepping away from a project for more than a day

+### API Stability & Error Handling

+- **Error boundaries**
+  - Use the `ErrorBoundary` component for catching runtime errors
+  - Add specific error boundaries around components that interact with external APIs
+  - Example: `<ErrorBoundary><YourComponent /></ErrorBoundary>`

+- **API error fallbacks**
+  - For image generation, implement fallback images when APIs fail
+  - For data fetching, include default/cached data as fallbacks
+  - Add retry logic for transient API failures

+- **Environment variable management**
+  - Always check that API keys and endpoints are correctly configured
+  - Update `.env.example` when adding new environment variables
+  - Document required API permissions in the appropriate documentation

+### Route Management

+- **Handling route changes**
+  - When changing route paths, add redirects for old routes
+  - Update the `ROUTES` object in `src/lib/config.ts`
+  - Update any hardcoded references to routes in components

+- **Testing routes**
+  - Verify that all routes in the navigation components work
+  - Test deep links and direct URL access
+  - Confirm redirect paths function correctly

+### Testing Protocols

+- **Before each commit**
+  - Manually test affected components
+  - Verify API integrations still function
+  - Check for visual regressions

+- **Before each push**
+  - Run TypeScript type checking: `npx tsc --noEmit`
+  - Run ESLint: `npm run lint`
+  - Run pre-push validation script: `node scripts/pre-push-check.js`

+- **After API changes**
+  - Test all features that use the modified API
+  - Verify error handling works as expected
+  - Document any changes in behavior

+### Troubleshooting Common Issues

+- **API Connection Errors**
+  - Check environment variables are correctly set
+  - Verify API keys are valid and have required permissions
+  - Test API endpoints directly with tools like Postman
+  - Check for CORS issues in browser developer tools

+- **React Component Errors**
+  - Use React DevTools to inspect component state
+  - Check prop types and required props
+  - Look for state update issues on unmounted components

+- **Route/Navigation Issues**
+  - Verify route is correctly defined in ROUTES object
+  - Check if the page component exists at the expected path
+  - Ensure layout components are properly wrapping content